NOTE: Analysis is mixed in with the relation of

 Lyrics from Pete Seeger's If I Had a Hammer

 (1) Go to the exterior of the MAR T RR Cafe.
-We had previously been here when Becky had asked her mother from money then gone out to meet Steven outside in his Firebird.
+We had previously been here when Becky had asked her mother for money then gone out to meet Steven outside in his Firebird.
 (2-8) Inside, Heidi, a waitress (Andrea Hays), speaks with customer Miriam Sullivan (Sarah Jean Long).

 MIRIAM: So, when I pass that shop, I say, "Oh, I wonder if they have a cupcake with my name on it."
 And when I go in, sure enough, they have it.